-Pursuant to the SEPA, subject to certain conditions, we have the option, but not the obligation, to sell to Yorkville, and Yorkville will subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at our request any time during the commitment period commencing on the date following (x) repayment of Pre-Paid Advance and (y) effectiveness of a Resale Registration Statement filed with the SEC for the resale under the Securities Act by Yorkville of the shares of Class A Common Stock issued under the SEPA and terminating on the 36-month anniversary of the SEPA.
-The price at which we may issue and sell shares may be at either (a) 95% of the average daily VWAP of the Class A Common Stock for the period commencing on the receipt of the advance notice by Yorkville and ending on 4:00 p.m.
-Eastern Time on the applicable advance notice date ("Pricing Option 1") or (b) 96% of the lowest daily VWAP of the Class A Common Stock during the three consecutive trading days commencing on the notice date to Yorkville, provided that we are subject to certain caps on the amount of shares of Class A Common Stock that we may sell on any single day ("Pricing Option 2").
-Assuming that (a) we issue and sell the full \$100 million of shares of Class A Common Stock under the SEPA to Yorkville, (b) no beneficial ownership limitations, and (c) the issue price for such sales is \$2.00 or \$4.00 per share, such additional issuances would represent in the aggregate approximately 50,000,000 or 25,000,000 additional shares of Class A Common Stock, respectively, or approximately 72.8% or 57.3% of the total number of shares of Class A Common Stock outstanding as of the date hereof, after giving effect to such issuance.
-If the beneficial ownership limitation is not waived, we may issue approximately 14,756,275 shares of Class A Common Stock, or approximately 9.99% of the total number of shares of Class A Common Stock outstanding as of the date hereof.
-"Market Price" is defined as, for any Option 1 Pricing Period, the daily VWAP of the Class A Common Stock on Nasdaq during the Option 1 Pricing Period, and for any Option 2 Pricing Period, the lowest VWAP of the Class A Common Stock on the Nasdaq during the Option 2 Pricing Period.
-Assuming a (i) Market Price of \$2.78, (ii) no beneficial ownership limitations, and (iii) the receipt of stockholder approval to exceed the Exchange Cap, we may issue up to 37,864,445 shares of Class A common stock under Pricing Option 1 and up to 37,470,023 shares of Class A common stock under Pricing Option 2, which would reflect approximately 71.8% and 71.5%, respectively, of the outstanding shares of our Class A Common Stock as of the date hereof after giving effect to such issuances.
+Pursuant to the SEPA, subject to certain conditions, we have the option, but not the obligation, to sell to Yorkville, and Yorkville will subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at our request any time during the commitment period terminating on the 36-month anniversary of the Original

+SEPA; provided that any Advance Notice may only be made if (x) no amount remains outstanding on the Yorkville Promissory Notes (as defined below), (y) there is an effective registration statement (any such registration statement, a "Resale Registration Statement") filed with the SEC for the resale under the Securities Act of 1933, as amended (the "Securities Act"), of the shares of Class A Common Stock to be issued pursuant to such Advance Notice, and (z) other customary conditions precedent.
+The price at which we may issue and sell shares pursuant to an Advance under the SEPA may be at either (a) 95% of the average VWAP of the Class A Common Stock for the period commencing on the receipt of the Advance Notice by Yorkville and ending on 4:00 p.m.
+Eastern Time on the applicable date of the Advance Notice ("Pricing Option 1") or (b) 96% of the lowest daily VWAP of the Class A Common Stock during the three consecutive trading days commencing on the date of the Advance Notice to Yorkville ("Pricing Option 2"), provided that we are subject to certain caps on the amount of shares of Class A Common Stock that we may sell pursuant to any Advance.
+Assuming that (a) we issue and sell the full \$100 million of shares of Class A Common Stock under the SEPA to Yorkville, (b) no beneficial ownership limitations, and (c) the issue price for such sales is \$2.00 or \$4.00 per share, such additional issuances would represent in the aggregate approximately 50,000,000 or 25,000,000 additional shares of Class A Common Stock, respectively, or approximately 77.3% or 63.0% of the total number of shares of Class A Common Stock outstanding as of the date hereof, after giving effect to such issuance.
+If the beneficial ownership limitation is not waived, we may issue approximately 1,465,905 shares of Class A Common Stock, or approximately 9.99% of the total number of shares of Class A Common Stock outstanding as of the date hereof.
+See "Description of Securities-Yorkville SEPA-Effect of Issuances of Class A Common Stock Under the SEPA on ou

-The shares of Class A Common Stock issuable pursuant the GEM Warrant, the GEM Convertible Debenture, the Senior Convertible Notes, the 7GC Promissory Notes and the Yorkville Promissory Notes, to the extent exercised, converted and issued, would impose significant dilution on our stockholders.
-Based on the total number of shares outstanding as of December 27, 2023, up to, 828,533, 2,000,000, 582,923, 613,688 and 3,020,496 additional shares of Class A Common Stock may be issued assuming full exercise and conversion (and no adjustments to the exercise or conversion price thereof) of each of the GEM Warrant, GEM Convertible Debenture, the Senior Convertible Notes, the 7GC Promissory Notes and the Yorkville Promissory Notes, respectively, which would reflect approximately 4.4%, 10.7%, 3.1%, 3.3% and 16.2%, respectively, of the outstanding shares of our Class A Common Stock as of the date hereof after giving effect to such issuances.
+The shares of Class A Common Stock issuable pursuant to the GEM Warrant, SEPA, and Notes, to the extent exercised, converted and issued, would impose significant dilution on our stockholders.
+Based on the total number of shares outstanding as of February 13, 2024, up to 828,533 and 582,923 additional shares of Class A Common Stock may be issued assuming full exercise and conversion (and no adjustments to the exercise or conversion price thereof) of each of the GEM Warrant and the Senior Convertible Note, respectively, which would reflect approximately 4.7% and 3.3% respectively, of the outstanding shares of our Class A Common Stock as of the date hereof after giving effect to such issuances.

-The Public Warrants may never be in the money, and they may expire worthless and the terms of the warrants may be amended in a manner adverse to a holder if holders of at least 50% of the then outstanding public warrants approve of such amendment.
+The Warrants may never be in the money and they may expire worthless and therefore we may not receive cash proceeds from the exercise of the Warrants.
+The terms of the warrants may be amended in a manner adverse to a holder if holders of at least 50% of the then outstanding public warrants approve of such amendment.